Nika Machutadze: In Parliament

 During the 2020 parliamentary election, Nika Machutadze was placed in 30th position in the Strength is in Unity electoral list and won a seat in Parliament, although he refused to recognize the results after allegations of massive voter fraud surfaced.
 He remained in a parliamentary boycott until a short-lived EU-facilitated agreement between Georgian Dream and the opposition in May 2021.
 During his boycott, he attended a holiday reception at the Orbeliani Palace where President Salome Zourabichvili announced the launch of her National Accord Process, though UNM did not, while GD leader Irakli Kobakhidze publicly mocked his boycott.

 He was one of the signatories of a joint letter by opposition leaders backing Georgia's EU membership candidacy.
 He backs lowering the electoral threshold of political parties in the 2024 parliamentary election down from its current 5%.
 On 14 November 2021, he was one of nine MPs that launched a hunger strike to call for the transfer of imprisoned former President Mikheil Saakashvili to a civilian clinic, a hunger strike that ended five days later after Saakashvili was transferred to the Military Hospital of Gori.

 Nika Machutadze is a member of the Diaspora and Affairs Committee, the Environmental Protection and Natural Resources Committee, and the Commission on Deoccupation.
 He serves on the Georgian delegations to the Parliamentary Assembly of GUAM and the Georgia-Poland Parliamentary Assembly.
 At 31 years old, he is the youngest member of Parliament.

+On May 17, 2023, Nato Chkheidze and other SFP members left the Strength is in Unity parliamentary faction after breaking the faction's opposition to the confirmation of three nominees for the High Council of Justice who were seen by civil society groups as pro-governmental candidates.